ChawinTan/Notes/WebRTC/README.md

 };
 ```

+config argument contains at least one key, `iceServers`.
+It is an array or url objects containing information about turn and stun servers.

 `onaddstream` is fired when remote user adds a video or audio stream to their peer connection.

+[Link](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) to various methods of rtcPeerConnection

 `MediaStreamApi` gives developers access to stream objects representing video and audio streams, manages selection of user input devices, gives user a level of security as it gives users a choice whether to share his device or not.